 Late Summer 2023

-Late Summer, and the fields of Maine are shifting from green to brown while a profusion of Goldenrod and Aster bring color to these same rolling landscapes.
+Late Summer, and the fields of Maine are shifting from green to brown while a profusion of Goldenrod and Aster bring the last rush of color to these same rolling landscapes.
 The shorter days with their bold sunsets foreshadow the coming darkness.
 Fall and the first frost are just weeks away.

 Summer has been, as always, full out.
 I’ve traveled for classes, mostly in New England and one in the Southern Mountains.
 I’ve taken on a few shop projects as well.
 Getting kit and boat parts ready for classes has dominated my shop days.
 It’s been good work.
 It’s been exhausting.